Axway/agents-kong/README.md

 #### Environment variable files

 In this section we will use the information gathered within the setup and additional information sections above and create two environment variable files for each agent to use.
 This is the minimum configuration assuming defaults for all other available settings.
-Note the setting below expect the use of the API Key authentication method for the [Kong admin api](#kong-admin-api-secured-by-kong-gateway).
+Note the settings below expect the use of the API Key authentication method for the [Kong admin api](#kong-admin-api-secured-by-kong-gateway).

 Discovery Agent